nyauo/workspace/README.md

   before the optimisation stops early.
 - `m_range`/`m_step` – when convergence fails the script sweeps the exponent `m` over this range to seek a better fit.

+### Parallel computing

+Set `config.parallel.use` to `true` in `loadConfig.m` to enable parallel optimisation.
+When enabled, `runWithMultiStart` uses a parallel pool for the MultiStart solver and the fallback random restarts.
+Specify `config.parallel.poolSize` to control the size of the pool or leave it empty to use the default.
+The Parallel Computing Toolbox (MATLAB) or the `parallel` package (Octave) must be installed.